emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 relevant code and intermediate datasets.

 A cryptographic hash (e.g., SHA or MD5) of the raw data should be generated and distributed with the data.
-These hashes ensure that the data set has not suffered any silent corruption/manipulation while being stored or transferred (see [Internet2 Silent Data Corruption](https://www.xsede.org/news/-/news/item/6390)).
+These hashes ensure that the dataset has not suffered any silent corruption/manipulation while being stored or transferred (see [Internet2 Silent Data Corruption](https://www.xsede.org/news/-/news/item/6390)).
 For large enough datasets the likelihood of silent data corruption is high.
 This